Above: Select the required shipyard by using the initial letter of the Surname eg: Eltringham, Hepple or Rennoldson.

 In 1810 William Rowe's wooden yard at St Peter's Newcastle was taken over by Alderman Thomas Smith, a rope manufacturer, and his sons William & Thomas.

-T & W Smith and built mainly wooden vessels on this site until the 1860s.

-The company had been located in North Shields since 1814 when they had leased a dry dock known as Laing's.
+T & W Smith also opened another yard at North Shields in 1814 when they leased a dry dock known as Laing's.
 Laing's Dock is said to have become too small for their needs and in 1850 they opened a new dock on land next to the shipbuilding yard.